1. What is necessary to consider when choosing the location of a new site?

 11. How much does it cost?

 Our principle is that you will only pay for what you really need.
 We offer different plans, that may even be customized to your needs.
 Discharge is taking into account that different regions of the world have different price levels.
-Like this the price for a single measurement may range between 0.50 CHF and 2.00 CHF.
-To find out the precise costs for your customized usage please refer to our pricing calculator.

 12. How can I pay?